coc0nut/AzerothCore-with-Playerbots-Docker-Setup/README.md

 To clear the `data/sql/custom` folders run `./clear_custom_sql.sh`

----

 ## Usage

 ### Update

-- To update and get the latest versions, you can run `uninstall.sh` without deleting the volumes and run `setup.sh` again.
+- To update and get the latest versions, you can run `./uninstall.sh` without deleting the volumes and run `./setup.sh` again.
 It will prompt you if you want to delete the volumes.
 (Dont let the warnings scare you :)

 - You can add modules to the `setup.sh` file by scrolling to the "install_mod" section and add the entries you'd like. **Or** you could do it manually by putting the modules folders into the `azerothcore-wotlk/modules`folder. `setup.sh` will automatically add the sql.
 See [How do I install modules?]("https://www.azerothcore.org/wiki/install-with-docker#how-do-i-install-modules") for more info.